praetorian-inc/Okta_Watering_Hole/README.md

 It supports a variety of options and should work out of the box to man in the middle all non-U2F 2FA factors.
 (If a given user has a U2F factor, they are prevented from using it on this phishing site)

 Two servers will be created and running, as well as several supporting threads.
-Reserved ports are 4298 and 4158 or (phish).
+Reserved ports are 443 and 4158 or (phish), if desired the port can be changed in the source.
-Use NGINX, or another routing tool to serve 4298 through port 443.
-(Alternatively, update the main server port to serve on 443 and use root)

 Please see the wiki on the left for debugging / development.